Music Chair

 Anonymising music submissions

-Music submissions should be anonymised in order to help preventing bias during the reviewing process.
+Music submissions should anonymised on a best efforts basis to help prevent bias during the reviewing process.
 However, it might be difficult at times to completely conceal the identity of the authors, especially when submitting images or videos necessary for the evaluation of the piece.
 Therefore, the music chairs should apply a "lean" anonymisation approach based on these basic criteria:

 Failure to meet these basic criteria should be brought up by the music chairs and reviewers should bring up any potential conflict arising from knowing the identity of the author.